Project status: We have published our advice to Government on remote driving

 Background of the project

-It builds on work the Law Commission has undertaken in the field of automated vehicles (AV) since 2018.
-Its joint report with the Scottish Law Commission published in January 2022 contains recommendations for UK government to make changes to legislation to enable the deployment of automated vehicles on British roads.
-For further information, visit the AV project page.
+This built on the Law Commission’s work in the field of automated vehicles since 2018.
+Its joint report with the Scottish Law Commission published in January 2022 contains recommendations for UK government for new legislation to enable the deployment of automated vehicles on roads in Great Britain.
+For further information, see https://lawcom.gov.uk/project/automated-vehicles/.

 Summary of the project

-Technology that enables an individual to drive a vehicle from a remote location already exists.
+Technology that enables an individual to drive from outside a vehicle already exists.
 It is commonly used in controlled environments such as warehouses, farms and mines.
-Remote driving leads to many safety challenges.
-For example:
+Some consumer vehicles have remote control parking where the driver must be present within a short range.

 - Connectivity: how can a reliable connection between the remote driver and vehicle be ensured and how can safety risks be mitigated if connectivity is lost?